alaineman/PowerGrid/README.md

 Current functionality
 ---------------------
 - The Bot can find paths between two points.
+- The Bot is able to follow paths it computed.

 First upcoming functionality
 ----------------------------
+The Bot is able to work its way around (almost) all collisions and can smoothly walk from one place to another, as long as a direct path exists between the two points.

-The Bot is able to follow the path he computed.
+The Bot is able to use (simple) interactions that will help the bot to find more efficient paths between points.

 Long-term planning
 ------------------